BUDGET, HEAT PUMP

 A Daikin 16kW heat pump consumes :

-• With underfloor heating (35°C): 4.8 times less than standard electric heating
+• With underfloor heating (35 °C): 4.8 times less than standard electric heating

-• With radiators (55°C): 3.63 times less than a standard electric heater
+• In case of radiators (55°C): 3.63 times less than a standard electric heater

 Let's say you used to consume 25000kWh of electric heating per year.
 With a Daikin heat pump, you will consume between 5197kWh and 6887kWh per year depending on your floor distribution or radiators.